toucanfoosh/HiveDropdown/README.md

 ---

-\*Focusing on a menu also highlights in the same blue as the hive logo (;
+\*Focusing on a menu also highlights in the same blue as the hive site (;